aajanki/ts2workflows/language_reference.md

 ### Bytes type

-It is not possible to construct a bytes object expect by calling a function that returns bytes (e.g. base64.decode).
-It is not possible to do anything else with a bytes object than to assign it to a variable and to pass it one of the functions that take bytes type as input variable (e.g. base64.encode).
+A `bytes` object can only be constructed by calling a function that returns bytes (e.g. `base64.decode`).
+The only things that can be done with a `bytes` object is to assign it to variable and to pass the `bytes` object to one of the functions that take `bytes` type as input variable (e.g. `base64.encode`).

 ### null type

-In addition to the literal `null`, the Typescript `undefined` value is also treated as `null` in Workflows YAML.
+In addition to the literal `null`, the Typescript `undefined` value is also translated to `null` in Workflows YAML.

+Note that on Typescript-level typechecking `null` and `undefined` are considered distinct types.

 ### Implicit type conversions